bxe5056/Internal-Tools/DEPLOYMENT.md

 ### Secure Environment Variable Handling

-Your application uses sensitive environment variables like `coreAPIToken` and `APP_PASSWORD`.
+Your application uses sensitive environment variables like `coreAPIToken` and `appPassword`.
 The deployment is configured to handle these securely:

 1. **In Drone CI**: Secrets are stored in Drone's secret management system
 2. **During Deployment**: Secrets are written to a `.env` file on your NAS (never committed to git)